Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 ## What is the average time spent on each social media platform by age?

-After implementing all of our queries we can see a total of 486 Males, 398 Females, and 116 Non-Binary individuals, with the average age of our consumers being 41 years old.
+After implementing all of our queries, we can see a total of 486 Males, 398 Females, and 116 Non-Binary individuals, with the average age of our consumers being 41 years old.
 In ```customer_database``` the column ```Time_Spent_Hrs``` can be seen, this will be our next destination.
-This column shows the daily time spent in hours on the desired social media app.
+This column shows the daily time spent in the past hours on the desired social media app.

 The previous section provided tons of useful data for us to play around with!
 Obtaining the dominant as well as the least dominant sex and the average age will be extremely useful, but how will we market ourselves to our consumers?
-Will Facebook ads be most successful for 19 year old females?
-Will Instagram ads in the form of short videos be most successful for 56 year old males?
+Will Facebook ads be most successful for 19-year-old women?
+Will Instagram ads in the form of short videos be most successful for 56-year-old men?

 Using the data from previous sections will now help us find a suitable location for marketing based off the data gathered through calculating time spent based on age.